 Shock, water, and fog proof: These binos have been tested to know whether they can be used in harsh weather conditions or not.
 But they did well.
 But keeping them in the rain for a longer time will have an impact.
 They are good to use in the rain but don’t leave them in water for days.

 Coating: The lenses have multi-coating layers.
-This costing ensures the maximum transmission of light.
+This cost ensures the maximum transmission of light.
 Due to 100% light transmission, the image will look clearer and sharper altogether.

 Key Takeaways: